50 Cent Party

-The 50 Cent Party, also known as the 50 Cent Army or wumao (/ˈwuːmaʊ/; from 五毛 (five dimes)), are Internet commentators who are paid by the authorities of the People's Republic of China to spread the propaganda of the governing Chinese Communist Party (CCP).
+The 50 Cent Party, also known as the 50 Cent Army or wumao (/ˈwuːmaʊ/; from 五毛 (five dimes)), are Chinese government employees posting online comments to divert public attention or promote positive sentiment.
 The program was created during the early phases of the Internet's rollout to the wider public in China.
+Government workers produced about 448 million out of 80.4 billion (or 1 out of 178) posts on the Chinese internet every year, concentrated heavily on official government websites and during major events.